swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

    `MyNewPackage.doccarchive`.
 2. Add a rule on the server to rewrite incoming URLs that begin with `/documentation` or `/tutorial` to `MyNewPackage.doccarchive/index.html`.
-3. Add another rule for incoming requests to support catalogd resources in the documentation archive, such as CSS files and image assets.
+3. Add another rule for incoming requests to support catalog resources in the documentation archive, such as CSS files and image assets.

 The following example `.htaccess` file defines rules suitable for use with Apache: